-The Appellees, on the other hand, argue that the allegedly false and misleading public statements made by NAB constituted the fraud since, without those statements, no misinformation would have been reported, no investors would have been defrauded, and no actionable claims would have existed under Rule 10b-5.
-Since NAB's public statements were compiled in Australia and disseminated from there, according to Appellees the only conduct that directly caused harm to investors occurred in Australia.
+The Appellees, on the other hand, argue that the allegedly false and misleading public statements made by NAB constituted the fraud, since, without those statements, no misinformation would have been reported, no investors would have been defrauded, and no actionable claims would have existed under Rule 10b-5.
+Since NAB's public statements were compiled in Australia and disseminated from there, Appellees contend that the only conduct that directly caused harm to investors occurred in Australia.

 We conclude that we do not have subject matter jurisdiction.
 The actions taken and the actions not taken by NAB in Australia were, in our view, significantly more central to the fraud and more directly responsible for the harm to investors than the manipulation of the numbers in Florida.
 HomeSide, as a wholly owned, primarily operational subsidiary of NAB, reported to NAB in Australia.
 HomeSide's mandate was to run its business well and make money.
 The responsibilities of NAB's Australian corporate headquarters, on the other hand, included overseeing operations, including those of the subsidiaries, and reporting to shareholders and the financial community.
-NAB, not HomeSide, is the publicly traded company and its executives - assisted by lawyers, accountants, and bankers - take primary responsibility for the corporation's public filings, for its relations with investors, and for its statements to the outside world.
+NAB, not HomeSide, is the publicly traded company, and its executives -- assisted by lawyers, accountants, and bankers -- take primary responsibility for the corporation's public filings, for its relations with investors, and for its statements to the outside world.

 Appellants' claims arise under Rule 10b-5(b), which focuses on the accuracy of statements to the public and to potential investors.
-Ensuring the accuracy of such statements is much more central to the responsibilities of NAC's corporate headquarters, which issued the statements, than those of HomeSide, which did not.
+Ensuring the accuracy of such statements is much more central to the responsibilities of NAC's corporate headquarters, which issued the statements, than to those of HomeSide, which did not.
 Liability under Rule 10b-5(b) requires a false or misleading statement.
-"Anything short of such conduct is merely aiding and abetting, and no matter how substantial that aid may be, it is not enough to trigger liability under Section 10(b)."
-Wright v.
-Ernst & Young LLP, 152 F.3d 169, 175 (2d Cir.
-1998) (citation and internal quotation marks omitted).
-NAB's executives possess the responsibility to present accurate information to the investing public and to the holders of its ordinary shares in accordance with a host of accounting, legal and regulatory standards.
+"Anything short of such conduct is merely aiding and abetting, and no matter how substantial that aid may be, it is not enough to trigger liability under Section 10(b)." ...NAB's executives possess the responsibility to present accurate information to the investing public and to the holders of its ordinary shares in accordance with a host of accounting, legal and regulatory standards.
 When a statement or public filing fails to meet these standards, the responsibility, as a practical matter, lies in Australia, not Florida.